openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ## Manual Project Setup

 Gradle and Maven both provide helpful commands for initializing a new project.
-Either of these commands will lay out an appropriate directory structure and a basic build.gradle or pom.xml.
+Either of these commands will lay out an appropriate directory structure and a basic `build.gradle` or `pom.xml` file.

 {% tabs %}
 {% tab title="Gradle" %}